A guide to tropicalizations

 \proof Continuity is obvious from the definitions.
 For $p \in \Xan$, there is a valued field $(L,w)$ and $P \in X(L)$ as in Remark \ref{rationality of seminorms}.
 By Lemma \ref{composite of valued fields} below, there is a valued field $(F',u')$ extending both $(L,w)$ and $(F,u)$.
 We conclude that $P$ is also an $F'$-rational point of $X_F$ and hence it gives rise to a seminorm $p' \in (X_F)^{\rm an}$.
 By construction, $p'$ extends $p$ proving surjectivity.

 \begin{art} \rm For any scheme $X$ of finite type over $K$, we choose an open affine covering $\{U_i\}_{i \in I}$.
-Then we define the {\it Berkovich analytic space $\Xan$ associated to $X$} by glueing the spaces $U_i^{\rm an}$ obtained in \ref{affine analytification}.
+Then we define the topological space underlying the {\it Berkovich analytic space $\Xan$ associated to $X$} by glueing the spaces $U_i^{\rm an}$ obtained in \ref{affine analytification}.
 We get a topological space which is locally compact.
 It is Hausdorff if and only if $X$ is separated over $K$. \end{art}

-\begin{art} \rm We will use analytifications also in situations where the valuation $v$ is not complete.
-Then we define $\Xan$ over the completion $K_v$ of $K$.
-Let $\overline{K}$ be the algebraic closure of $K$ in an algebraic closure of $K_v$ and hence every $\overline{K}$-rational point of $X$ induces a point in $\Xan$ as in Remark \ref{rationality of seminorms}.
-If the valuation is non-trivial, then the closed points of $X$ are dense in $\Xan$.
-If $v$ is complete, then this follows from \cite{Berk1}, Proposition 2.1.15.
-The general case may be deduced from the complete case using that any variety over an algebraically closed field is birational to a hypersurface and continuity of roots (\cite{BGR}, 3.4.1). \end{art}

 \begin{art} \rm If $\varphi:X \rightarrow Y$ is a morphism of schemes of finite type over $K$, then we have a canonical map $\varphi^{\rm an}: \Xan \rightarrow \Yan$ between the associated Berkovich analytic spaces.
 It is easy to see that it is enough to define the map locally, i.e. we may assume that $X$ and $Y$ are affine.
 Then we set $\varphi^{\rm an}(p):= p \circ \varphi^\sharp$ for any multiplicative seminorm $p$ on $\Ocal(X)$. \end{art}